Daniel-Nikpayuk/FNFTA/data analysis/README.md

 #### Limitations:

-As stated before, the plotting part as well as the "zeroes" are for me exploratory.
-I don't even have a feel yet for what the limitations would be, which is the point.
+As stated before, the plotting part as well as the "zeroes" are for my own exploration.
+I don't even have a feel yet for what the limitations would be.

 #### Recommendation:

 Code auditing, semantic verification.
 Further exploration of statistical concepts.
-With the open data set provided here, one can always return to it and try out new concepts.
-For Indigenous students wanting to improve their statistical skill set or even programming languages like R, what better way than with Indigenous content.
+With the open data set provided here, one can always return to it and try out new concepts at any time down the road.
+For Indigenous students wanting to improve their statistical skill set or even getting better at programming languages like R, what better way than with Indigenous content?

 ### council-analysis